What are ‘Technical Limits’ in grid connections?

 Curtailment

 The headline of Technical Limits is great—connect early without waiting for transmission reinforcement.
 The downside is that a site will be curtailed (i.e. have a reduced output – see our What is curtailment in electricity networks and how does it work?’ explainer).
-It is unknown what the curtailment will be for each site until the DNO issues the revised offers with associated curtailment reports.
+Curtailment reports have been issued along with the DNO Technical Limits offer variations.
 The actual curtailment will of course depend on which sites actually proceed to connection.

 Transmission costs and securities